 Chicago winters inevitably arrive with a plethora of difficulties, but for the city’s hospitality industry, it’s the most challenging time of year.
-Cold, wet weather is an obvious obstacle, but in 2023, chefs and restaurateurs are also grappling with inflated food costs, ongoing staffing shortages, and the possibility of a “tripledemic” headed down the pipeline.
+Cold, wet weather is an obvious obstacle, but in 2023, chefs and restaurateurs are also grappling with inflated food costs, ongoing staffing shortages, and the annual challenge of winter illnesses.

 Below, Eater is cataloging both temporary and permanent restaurant closures in Chicago.
 If you know of a restaurant, bar, or another food establishment that has closed, please email email@example.com.
 We will continue to update this post.